!

 WORK ENVIRONMENT:

-Work environments will include climate-controlled office spaces, public areas where the noise level may be loud, and outdoors where work may need to be done in inclement weather conditions, including extremes of temperature and precipitation.
+Work environments will primarily include climate-controlled office spaces, public areas where the noise level may be loud, and outdoors where work may need to be done in inclement weather conditions, including extremes of temperature and precipitation.

-Reports to: Director of Philanthropy
+Reports to: Assistant Manager of Retail Services

 ESSENTIAL DUTIES AND RESPONSIBILITIES: